isc-projects/bind9/bin/check/named-checkzone.rst

 Return Values
 ~~~~~~~~~~~~~

-``named-checkzone`` returns an exit status of 1 if errors were detected
+:program:`named-checkzone` returns an exit status of 1 if errors were detected
 and 0 otherwise.

 See Also